Grade Point Average

 All research and scholarly/creative work must comply with requirements regarding research integrity.
 Allegations of plagiarism, fabrication, falsification, and other forms of research misconduct will be investigated by the Standing Committee on Research Misconduct.
 The Office of Research Integrity provides further information and clarification on related issues and processes.
 Students should also review the university policy on Misconduct in Research, Scholarship, and Creative Activities.

-A student whose cumulative GPA falls below 3.00 is placed on academic probation.
+A student whose cumulative GPA falls below 3.00 is placed on academic warning.
 The student generally has two semesters in which to raise the cumulative GPA to 3.00 or above.
 If the student's cumulative GPA is at or below 2.50, a dean's administrative stop is placed on the student's record, and the student may be withdrawn from coursework for upcoming semesters.
-Individual departments may have specific probation requirements.
+If there are extenuating circumstances, the department chair/program director may petition the Dean of the Graduate School showing compelling reasons for the student to be granted a chance to continue.

-If, after the two-semester probationary period, the student's cumulative GPA is still below 3.00 or if other conditions placed by the major department or Graduate School are not met, a dean's administrative stop will be placed on the student's record and he or she may be subject to dismissal.
+If a student does not earn a 3.0 GPA in all courses taken in the first of two academic warning semesters, or if after the two-semester academic warning period the student's cumulative GPA is still below 3.00 (or if other conditions placed by the major department or Graduate School are not met) a dean's administrative stop will be placed on the student's record and they may be subject to dismissal.

 Graduate School Advising

-Graduate students receive degree-specific advising from their academic department.
+Graduate students receive degree-specific advising from their academic department/program.
 Faculty advisors are assigned to students according to departmental policies.

 The Graduate School provides academic student services and fosters connection to campus partners and resources.
 Staff members offer expert guidance related to Graduate School and campus policies and procedures.
 Specific areas of expertise include registration requirements and requests, committee and general examination requirements, general academic standards, degree requirements which apply to all students and exceptions to general requirements.

 The Graduate Student Services office also assists in the navigation of thesis/dissertation and graduation process, including associated requirements, deadlines and degree conferral.
-Our staff can assist in a number of additional areas at the dean's office level.
+Staff can assist in a number of additional areas at the dean's office level.

 For general inquiries, contact Graduate Student Services at firstname.lastname@example.org or call 303-492-8220.